justeattakeaway/fozzie-components/utilities/f-globalisation/README.md

 3. Add `tenantConfigs` to your component data

     The mixin will access your localisation by accessing this data property.
 See F-Checkout for an example if needed.
-It should expose an import for /locales/index.js directory
+It should expose an import for the localisation files in your component.

+    ```
+    import tenantConfigs from '../tenants';

+    export default {
+        mixins: [globalisationMixin],

+        data () {
+            return {
+                tenantConfigs
+            }
+        }
+    }
+    ```

+4. Now apply vue-i18n within your components

-Once installed; you should be able to access `$t`, `<i18n>` and `this.$i18n` and the correct locale messages should be loaded automatically.
+    Once installed; you should be able to access `$t`, `<i18n>` and `this.$i18n`.
+The correct locale messages should be loaded automatically and `en-GB` should also be loaded as a fallback.

+    vue-i18n is not needed as a dependency, because it is registered by the host application, such as CoreWeb or Storybook and thus exists in context.